omertopak/goaltrack/README.md

 GoalTrack is a web application for task management and tracking progress.
 This project provides a backend built with **Node.js** and **Express.js**, using **MongoDB** as the database to store user data and tasks.
 The backend has been deployed to **Vercel** and connects to **MongoDB Atlas** for cloud database storage.

+## Demo

+You can check out a live demo of the project here: [GoalTrack Demo](https://goaltrack-nu.vercel.app/)

 ## Features

 - User authentication and registration